advanced-security/github-sbom-toolkit/README.md

 - Option to suppress secondary rate limit warnings (prevents breaking the progress bar display)
 - Quiet mode to suppress non-error console output while retaining progress bar, human readable results and machine-readable JSON
 - Intelligent skip logic: if the repository was pushed to, but the default branch head commit date isn't newer than the prior SBOM retrieval, the existing cached SBOM is reused
+- Adaptive backoff: each secondary rate limit hit increases the SBOM fetch delay by 10% to reduce future throttling

 ## Auth Requirements